Cameron Jordan

 Bio

-He also has advised buyers and sellers in a number of significant transactions in the asset management industry and on a range of issues relating to the U.S. Investment Company Act, the U.S. Investment Advisers Act and the rules and regulations of FINRA.
-He regularly counsels domestic, international and multinational operating companies and REITs regarding their status under the U.S. Investment Company Act.
+Mr. Jordan also counsels buyers and sellers in a number of significant transactions in the asset management industry and on a range of issues relating to the U.S. Investment Company Act, the U.S. Investment Advisers Act and the rules and regulations of FINRA.
+In addition, he regularly advises domestic, international and multinational operating companies and REITs regarding their status under the U.S. Investment Company Act.

 Mr. Jordan has an active pro bono practice.
 He also is a member of the Steering Committee of Skadden’s Black Lawyers for Diversity affinity network and a member of the Chicago office’s Summer and Diversity committees.
-Mr. Jordan previously was a participant in the Leadership Council on Legal Diversity’s Pathfinders Program, a seven-month leadership and professional development initiative.
 In recognition of his work, Mr. Jordan was named a recipient of the Cook County Bar Association’s 2024 Next Generation Award.
+He previously was a participant in the Leadership Council on Legal Diversity’s Pathfinders Program.

 Recent representation highlights include: